Braundo/kubernetes-guide/docs/namespaces.md

 icon: material/vector-selection
 ---
 ## Overview
-Namespaces are used to partition Kubernetes clusters and provide easy ways to apply policies and quotas at a more granular level.
+Namespaces are used to partition Kubernetes clusters and provide an easy way to apply policies and quotas at a more granular level.

 !!! warning "Namespaces are not intended to be used for secure isolation"
     If you need secure isolation, the best practice is to use multiple clusters.

 Namespaces can be a useful construct for partitioning a single cluster among various environments for teams.
-For instance, the a single cluster might have development and production environments partitioned by Namespace.
+For instance, a single cluster might have development and production environments partitioned by Namespace.

-Kubernetes comes with a number of Namspaces already created.
-You can run the following command to view all namespaces on a cluster:
+Kubernetes comes with a number of Namespaces already created.
+You can run the following command to view all Namespaces on a cluster:

 ``` bash
 $ kubectl get namespaces